The Citadel's Role in Halifax's History

 Halifax Citadel Living History

 The Halifax Citadel is anything but a simple museum.
 Every day, the Citadel comes to life with the sounds and colour of its re-enactment actors, the 78th Highlanders and the Royal Artillery.
 Dressed in the same uniforms that their respective regiments wore in the mid-1800s, the 78th Highlanders guard the Citadel’s entrance and conduct marching and band drills on the parade grounds, while the Royal Artillery fires the Noon Gun every day at 12 pm – a Halifax tradition that is one of the oldest in the world.

 Become a Soldier for a Day

 For those who are even more serious about experiencing a soldier’s life in the mid-19th century Citadel, the Soldier for a Day program gives you the chance to step back in time and assume the role of a Highlander.
 Get fitted for an authentic uniform, including a cotton shirt, wool kilt, sporran, red wool Highland “doublet,” wool socks, boots, spats, and a Glengarry bonnet bearing the brass badge of the 78th Highlanders.
 You’ll need to look the part because the rest of your day will include learning to drill, fire a rifle (or, for those under 16, play the British Army’s field drum) and learning the ins and outs of a soldier’s life in Her Majesty’s army!
 Pre-booking required; program fee and details available online.

 Citadel Admission and Hours of Operation

 The Halifax Citadel National Historic site is open year-round, from 9 am to 5 pm (6 pm in July & August), and admission varies with the season.
 Guided tours are available May through October, with special events taking place on special days such as Canada Day.
-For more information, visit the Halifax Citadel National Historic Site of Canada website.
+For more information, visit the Halifax Citadel National Historic Site website.